-Betty Woodman was a sculptor who transformed traditional pottery into innovative multimedia art.
+Betty Woodman was a pioneering feminist sculptor, who transformed traditional pottery into innovative multimedia art.
 Woodman began as a potter and evolved into a ceramic sculptor of inventive forms.
 Painting with lacquer and slip glazes, she transformed humble objects such as vases into exuberant works that resonated with the history of ceramics.

 Her last exhibit “Theater of the Domestic” was held in 2016 at the Institute of Contemporary Arts in London.
 One piece “The Summer House” was a four-panel, 28-foot-long still life.
 Woodman depicted a cheerful room with ceramics and a wooden shelf attached to the canvas.
 Three small vases sat on the shelf, and a diptych of vases rested on the floor in front of the painting.
 For Woodman, “the vase is the archetypal ceramic object . . . the vase is also a symbol for a woman.
 Metaphorically it’s a container; it has that connection for everyone.”